Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

     - In the classes and workshops pages are buttons with open a modal to be able to register to a future app (mindbodyonline), in wich the users will be able to made online bookings and payments.

-  # As a returning Visitor, I want to fin any new updates in the timetable and workshops section:
+  ##### As a returning Visitor, I want to fin any new updates in the timetable and workshops section:

     - In the footer at every page the users can find a form to join and reveive direct email with every update.

-  # As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have:
+  ##### As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have:

     - At the boton in index.html is section with find Us and Contac us where users can find the contact information.

     - In the same section users can find social media links.

+ #### Frequent Users Goals:

+ ##### As a Frequent User, I want to be able to book a class easyly:

+    - The user would already be comfortable with the website layout and can easily click the classes link to book in the timetable with a few clicks.

+ ##### As a Frequent User, I want to check to see if there are any new workshops.

+    - The user would already be comfortable with the website layout and can easily click the workshop page.

+#####  As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the class timetablewebsite workshops or events.

+    - At the bottom of every page their is a footer which content is consistent throughout all pages. in the center of the footer there is a form where the user can "Subscribe to our Newsletter" and are prompted to Enter their email address.
+      There is a "Join !" button just underneath of the input field which is located close to the field and can easily be distinguished.

 ## Deployment: